 A "P" boat under the U.S. Army designation system was a Patrol or rescue vessel.
-The Navy used a "C" for theirs.
-Other prefixes you will see in this database include "Q" for personnel vessels of roughly cabin cruiser size and "QS" for fast supply boats.
+When the USAF inherited the Army boats, they completely changed the numbering sytem but started the number with an "R".
+The Navy used a "C" for theirs while the Coast Guard used "CG".
+Other prefixes you will see in Army O(ther) include "Q" for personnel vessels of roughly cabin cruiser size and "QS" for fast supply boats.
 The final prefix found here is "J", used to designate launches of many types and sizes.

 There are more boat numbers listed than there were boats produced.
 The reason for this is that some boats originally produced for the Navy were transferred to the Army.
 If I have no information linking a specific Navy hull number (ex: C-***) to a specific Army number (P-***) that hull will probably listed twice.
 If on the other hand I did have information linking a specific Navy Hull number to a specific Army hull number, then the hull will be listed once, with both numbers appearing on the same line.

 1st ERBS Mediterranean

 2nd ERS No boats, OA-10A Catalinas assigned to the 5th Air Force in 7/44

 3rd ERS No boats, 12 OA-10A Catalinas assigned to the 5th Air Force

 4th ERS No boats, OA-10A Catalinas assigned to the 20th Air Force

 5th ERBS European theater, then sent to the Pacific 7/45